 The Washington State Legislature established a unique relationship with the UW Department of Environmental & Occupational Health Sciences (DEOHS) nearly 60 years ago that continues to support innovative approaches to protect Washington’s workers.

 In 1963, the Legislature appropriated a portion of workers’ compensation funds to DEOHS to advance our work in occupational health and safety and unanimously approved a legislative mandate that calls for DEOHS to provide services and conduct research for “the prevention of industrial and occupational disease among workmen, the promotion and protection of safer working environments and dissemination of the knowledge and information acquired . . .”

-Additional funding from other federal and state agencies supports other workplace research and service programs led by DEOHS, including our work on the health effects of extreme heat, wildfire smoke, chemical exposures and the COVID-19 pandemic.
+Additional funding from federal and state agencies supports other workplace research and service programs led by DEOHS, including our work on the health effects of extreme heat, wildfire smoke, chemical exposures and the COVID-19 pandemic.
 Our research and services reach nearly every county in Washington state and across the Pacific Northwest.

 Collaborating to protect our state’s workers

 With this funding, DEOHS conducts research on safe workplaces, offers an array of services to individuals and businesses in Washington and provides real-world training opportunities for our students.
 Students serve as interns with state and local health departments and the Washington State Department of Labor & Industries (L&I), the Washington State Department of Ecology and other agencies.

 Our experts work closely with L&I and the Washington State Department of Health, among other state agencies, using a research-to-practice model to translate the latest scientific discoveries into better health.